Denise Grimsley: Florida Senate

 When Grimsley was prevented from seeking another term in the State House due to term limits, she opted to run for the Florida Senate in the 21st District.
-She won the Republican primary uncontested, and advanced to the general election, where she faced Stacy Anderson McCland, a lawyer and the Democratic nominee.
-During the campaign, Grimsley defended the practice by the state of raiding trust funds to balance the budget, observing, "Remember, we walked into a budget situation with a $4.6 billion shortfall two years ago — so, yes, we took money from trust funds and we did a series of reductions in every major policy area of the budget.
+She won the Republican primary uncontested.
+She advanced to the general election, where she faced Stacy Anderson McCland, a lawyer and the Democratic nominee.
+During the campaign, Grimsley defended the practice of raiding state trust funds to balance the budget, observing, "Remember, we walked into a budget situation with a $4.6 billion shortfall two years ago — so, yes, we took money from trust funds, and we did a series of reductions in every major policy area of the budget.
 But, in the Transportation Trust Fund, specifically, the money that we swept out of that trust fund into general revenue never stopped an existing project."
 In the end, Grimsley won over McCland by a solid margin, receiving 57% of the vote to McCland's 43%.

 Grimsley's district was reconfigured and renumbered after court-ordered redistricting in 2016.

 Post-senate career

-Grimsley ran in the 2018 Florida Commissioner of Agriculture election, but lost the Republican nomination to Matt Caldwell.
+Grimsley ran in the 2018 Florida Commissioner of Agriculture election but lost the Republican nomination to Matt Caldwell.

 Other

-She is one of the founders of Maggie's List.
+Grimsley is one of the founders of Maggie's List.